knowledge

 - see: [[library science]]

-### homebrewed institutional preservation and management of knowledge
+### homebrewed preservation and management of knowledge

 #### homebrewed archival work